 The Dress: Jenny Packham

-We actually remember this 2012 look that Kate Middleton recycled recently for a gala event quite well as it was as much a sensation back then as it was last week – but then again, so is everything she wears.
+We actually remember this 2012 look that Kate Middleton recycled for a gala event last year quite well as she looked sensational both times – but then again, she always does.
 When it comes to recycling outfits, this royal is a repeat offender, which is why her fans lovingly call her “thrifty Kate”.